Ygauraw/ElasticRawClient/README.md

         InvokeResult head = client.executeRawRequest().head("/thereisnosuchindex");

-The result type of the "raw" requests is the *InvokeResult* which have four properties:
+The result type of the "raw" requests is the *InvokeResult* which has four properties:

         @Getter
         @Setter